 Our school have robust procedures in place for people visiting the school.
-For visitors who are there in a professional capacity we will check ID and be assured that the visitor has had the appropriate DBS check.
-Visitors are always expected to sign the visitors' book and wear a visitor's badge when in school.
+For visitors who are here in a professional capacity we will check ID and be assured that the visitor has had the appropriate DBS check.
+Visitors are always expected to sign on through InVentry and wear a visitor's badge when in school.
 We will ensure that visitors to our school are supervised as appropriate.